Highly rotating viscous compressible fluids in presence of capillarity effects: Introduction

 Let us now turn our attention to the case of constant capillarity, i.e. $\alpha=0$ (see Section \ref{s:alpha=0}).
 Here, the capillarity term scales as $1/\veps^2$, so it is of the same order as the pressure and the rotation operator.
-As a consequence, the singular perturbation operator (say) $\mc{A}_0$ presents an additional term coming from the surface tension, and it is no more skew-adjoint with respect to the usual $L^2$ scalar product.
+As a consequence, the singular perturbation operator (say) $\mc{A}_0$ presents an additional term, and it is no more skew-adjoint with respect to the usual $L^2$ scalar product.
 However, on the one hand $\mc{A}_0$ has still constant coefficients, so that spectral analysis is well-adapted: direct computations show that the point spectrum still coincides with the kernel of the wave propagator, as in the previous case $\alpha=1$.
-On the other hand, passing in Fourier variables it's easy to find a microlocal symmetrizer (in the sense of M\'etivier, see \cite{M-2008}) for our system, i.e. a scalar product with respect to which $\mc{A}_0$ is still skew-adjoint.
-So, we can apply again the RAGE theorem with respect to the new scalar product: this is enough to recover strong convergence of the velocity fields and to pass to the limit in the weak formulation.
+On the other hand, passing in Fourier variables it is easy to find a microlocal symmetrizer (in the sense of M\'etivier, see \cite{M-2008}) for our system, i.e. a scalar product with respect to which $\mc{A}_0$ is still skew-adjoint: this allows us to apply again the RAGE theorem with respect to the new scalar product, and to recover the convergence result by the same techniques as above.
 We remark that we use here the additional regularity for the density (the new inner product involves two space derivatives for $r$).
-We also point out that, for $\alpha=0$, the limit equation becomes \eqref{eq:q-geo_0}, which presents a similar structure to the one of \eqref{eq:q-geo_1}.
+We also point out that, for $\alpha=0$, the limit equation becomes \eqref{eq:q-geo_0}, which presents a similar structure to the one of \eqref{eq:q-geo_1}, but where new terms appear.